 2013 at 11.57, when the class was deeply engrossed in the teaching learning of BIPA (Teaching Indonesian as a Foreign Language).
-The speaker was a 36-year-old teacher and the addressee was a 22-year-old student.
+The speaker will a 36-year-old teacher and the addressee was a 22-year-old student.
 The purpose of the utterance was that the speaker informed the addressee.
 The utterance was spoken when the speaker assessed the addressee's teaching performance.

 The second type of impoliteness was in the category of face-playing.
-This type of impoliteness can be elaborated into several intentions, namely (1) face-playing through annoying behaviors, (2) face-playing through confusing behaviors, (3) face-playing through mockery, (4) face-playing through insinuation, (5) face-playing through cynicism, (6) face-playing through terse remark, and (7) face-playing through demeaning behaviors.
+This type of impoliteness can be elaborated into several intentions, namely (1) face-playing through annoying behaviors, (2) face-playing through mockery, (4) face-playing through insinuation, (5) face-playing through through